omiranda/polyneuro_risk_score/docs/README.md

-This page details the steps to set up the code to estimate polyneuro risk scores (written by ).
+This page details the steps to set up the code to estimate polyneuro risk scores.

 Repo location: